yuabhishek14/jenkins-monitoring/README.md

 1. Navigate to your home directory and create a folder named "sndee."

-2. Inside the "sndee" folder, create a file named "prometheus.yml" and copy the contents from [Here](https://github.com/prometheus/prometheus/blob/main/documentation/examples/prometheus.yml).
+2. Inside the "sndee" folder, create a file named "prometheus.yml" and copy the contents from [Here](https://github.com/prometheus/prometheus/blob/main/documentation/examples/prometheus.yml) or [Here](https://github.com/yuabhishek14/jenkins-monitoring/blob/main/prometheus.yml)

 3. Start Prometheus by running the following Docker command: